 20 flashcards

 Frequently ExaminedDecomposition is examined regularly on AQA Paper 2, often in the context of the Required Practical (RPA6/RPA10 — investigating factors affecting decomposition rate).
 Questions frequently link decomposition to the carbon cycle and nutrient recycling.
-Key patterns include:
+Key patterns:

 - Factor explanation questions (2–3 marks): "Explain how temperature affects the rate of decomposition" — always link to enzyme activity, state the optimum, and explain denaturation at high temperatures.

-- Required Practical questions (3-4 marks): "Describe how you would investigate the effect of moisture on the rate of decomposition of leaf litter" — state the independent variable, dependent variable, control variables, and how you would measure the rate.
+- Required Practical questions (3–4 marks): "Describe how you would investigate the effect of moisture on the rate of decomposition" — state the independent variable, dependent variable, control variables, and how you would measure the rate.

 - Comparison questions (2–3 marks): "Explain why decomposition is slower in peat bogs than in garden soil" — link to anaerobic conditions, low pH, and reduced enzyme activity.

-- Biogas questions (2-3 marks): State conditions needed for biogas production and explain why these conditions are necessary.
+- Biogas questions (2–3 marks): State conditions needed for biogas production and explain why anaerobic conditions are necessary.

 Common mark-losing errors: Saying "bacteria eat dead material" rather than secreting enzymes externally; saying high temperature always speeds decomposition (ignoring denaturation); forgetting fungi as major decomposers; confusing decomposers with detritivores.